Medically Reviewed By

-Mesothelioma Pain Management Complimentary Treatments
+Pain Management Treatments for Mesothelioma

 - Massage therapy can help relax muscles and reduce tension, which can also help alleviate pain.

-A combination of medications and drug free treatments provide the best results.
+A combination of medications and drug-free treatments provide the best results.
 Patients should work closely with their healthcare providers to determine the best treatment plan for their individual needs.

 Frequently Asked Questions About Mesothelioma Pain Management

 Mesothelioma pain may be a symptom of pressure against the chest wall, lungs, abdominal wall or abdominal organs.
 This occurs due to tumor growth within the linings inside the chest and abdomen.
 The tumors can cause fluid buildup in the linings — the pleura and peritoneum — where mesothelioma tumors originate.

 What Procedures Treat Fluid Buildup and Mesothelioma Pain?